leighrobertabbott/IMPACT-Course-Admin/IMPLEMENTATION_SUMMARY.md

 ## 🎯 System Overview

-The IMPACT Course Management System is a comprehensive web application designed to manage the entire lifecycle of the IMPACT (Interventional Management of Patients with Acute Coronary Thrombosis) course at Whiston Hospital.
+The IMPACT Course Management System is a comprehensive web application designed to manage the entire lifecycle of the IMPACT (Ill Medical Patients' Acute Care and Treatment) course at Whiston Hospital.
 The system handles candidate applications, course management, faculty coordination, automated communications, and assessment tracking.

 ## 🏗 Architecture